Introduction

 2. Promote Quieter Technology

-• Electric Vehicles (EVs): They’re quieter than gas-powered cars.
+- Electric Vehicles (EVs): Quieter than traditional gasoline-powered cars.

-• Silent Construction Machines: New technology reduces drilling and machine noise.
+- Silent Construction Machines: New technologies significantly reduce drilling, crushing, and machine noise.

-• Noise-Absorbing Materials: Builders can use soundproof glass and walls.
+- Noise-Absorbing Materials: Builders can use soundproof glass, acoustic panels, and insulated walls to limit noise spread.

 3. Smarter City Planning

-• Create silent zones around schools and hospitals.
+- Create silent zones around schools, hospitals, and libraries.

 4. Control Work Hours for Construction & Factories